Careful! Donations from book authors could be your next live *or* silent auction item

 A cold email, actually.

-No doubt after another consultation during which I was harping about what sorts of items we SHOULD be procuring, my action-oriented client started poking around online.
+After one of our consultations, my action-oriented client started poking around online.
 She thought of an author she liked, did some research, and found the author’s website.

-She sent an email, sharing a thoughtful story about her nonprofit and her excitement about the upcoming gala auction.
+She sent the woman an email, sharing a thoughtful story about her nonprofit and her excitement about the upcoming gala auction.
 She made an ask.

-A few days later, she got a response.
+A few days later, she got a positive response.

 Two ARCs of the author’s upcoming books would be making its way to her offices.